cocos-creator/docs-3d-deprecated/en/ui-system/components/engine/list-with-data.md

 - Item name
 - Item price

 We will introduce how to define a data class and generate those data in __Inspector__ panel.
-If you're not familiar with component system of __Cocos Creator 3D__, please start with [Workflow of script development](../../../scripting/index.md) documentation.
+If you're not familiar with component system of __Cocos Creator__, please start with [Workflow of script development](../../../scripting/index.md) documentation.

 ### Custom data class